Ad Grants Conversion Tracking Guide

-For smart bidding strategies such as Maximise Conversions, all conversions where 'Include in conversions' is 'yes' will be included for the system to make bidding decisions.
-The default setting is to include, but you may choose to exclude some conversion goals that are less valuable to your organisation.
+For smart bidding strategies like Maximize Conversions, all conversions where "Include in conversions" is "yes" will be included for the system to make bidding decisions.
+The default setting is to include, but you may choose to exclude some conversion goals that are less valuable to your organization.

 Determine which attribution model you'll use

 Determine how much credit is attributed to each click before a conversion

 Before a conversion, a person may search multiple times and interact with multiple ads from the same advertiser.
 Attribution models let you choose how much credit each click gets for your conversions.
 You can attribute the credit to the customer's first click, last click, or a combination of multiple clicks.

 Recommended best practice: Consider using an attribution model other than last click